 Are there any liabilities involved?

 If a charity is unincorporated there is a risk that the trustees may be made personally liable for the charity's debts if it becomes insolvent.
-Again, in practice, this is very rare, but in order to guard against this risk many charities have decided to incorporate.
+To guard against this risk many charities decide to incorporate.

 How do I actually become a trustee?